3liz/qjazz/doc/managment.rst

 Advanced managment
 ==================

-`py-qgis-server2` come with managment tools for Qgis service clusters.
+`qjazz` come with managment tools for Qgis service clusters.

 It allows you to: